GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ## Requesting downlink configurations from a device

 In Sigfox, devices must request downlink messages from the network.
 They do this by setting a specific flag when transmitting a payload.
 In this integration, the callback responsible for handling the downlink requests is the `callback_data` Cloud Function.
 The function checks if the incoming request has the downlink request flag `ack` set to `True`.
-If it is, the function will query the Datastore database, using the Device Type value as the query key, and fetches the value of the `config` attribute in Datastore.
+If it is, the function will query the Firestore database, using the Device Type value as the query key, and fetches the value of the `config` attribute in Firestore.
 The function then checks that the value is a maximum of 8 bytes long, as in the Sigfox specifications; if it is, the function will return the `config` value to Sigfox backend in its response.
 The Sigfox backend will then send the configuration downlink to the device.

-**Figure 10.** Downlink sequence diagram
+**Figure 9.** Downlink sequence diagram

 [downlink-sequence]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-gw/downlink-sequence.svg
 ![downlink sequence][downlink-sequence]